 1) Infidelity bug

 Going down the infidelity route is a surefire way to put an end to your marriage.
-Whether it was simply a one-night stand or a long running passionate affair, infidelity is one of, if not the biggest marriage killer.
+Whether it was simply a one-night stand or a long-running passionate affair, cheating is one of, if not THE biggest marriage killer.
 Nowadays, infidelity is the most common reason cited for divorce and separation.
 Forgiveness is a beautiful thing, but it doesn’t reimburse the money spent on therapy!

 Did you know?

-The second most common reason for divorce is abusive behavior, including excessive jealousy, possessiveness and both verbal and physical violence.
+The second most common reason for divorce is abusive behavior, which includes excessive jealousy, possessiveness and both verbal and physical violence.
 Being in a toxic relationship with an abusive partner is completely unhealthy and will only ever end badly.
-(Sorry for those of you praying for your toxic partner to change!)
+(Sorry for those of you out there praying your toxic partner will change, because spoiler alert, they never will!)

 3) Lack of attention

-I’m not saying that us girls need a flowers and chocolates every night, but we need a minimum of affection in our life!
+Years of marriage often push partners away, especially as routine takes root.
+Now, I’m not saying that us girls need a flowers and chocolates every night, but we need a minimum of affection in our life!
 When the excitement and butterflies disappear, relationships can become stale and hard going.
 When you feel like you and your man are more like roommates than lovers, red lights should start going off in your head!
+Yes, a lack of intimacy is definitely crushing for any relationship.

 Every woman wants to be made to feel like a queen, not an inanimate object.
 If you want your relationship to last, you need to work on keeping the passion alive!

-Living with the same person 24/7 can be challenging and in some cases can even lead you to tearing your hair out with boredom.
-To avoid falling into black hole of complete tediousness, both partners need to make an effort to spice things up a little!
-Evidently having a partner that doesn’t make you feel special is just another excuse to go looking for attention elsewhere.
+Living with the same person 24/7 can be challenging, and in some cases can even lead you to tearing your hair out with boredom.
+In order to avoid falling into a black hole of complete tediousness, both partners need to make an effort to spice things up a little!
+Evidently, having a partner who doesn’t make you feel special is just another excuse to go looking for attention elsewhere.

 ⚠️ Warning! ⚠️